Mushood/wholesale/readme.md

 - Cart System
 - Wishlist
 - Ratings
-- Blogging
-- Internationalization (Currency / Language)
-- Image management
 - CSV/Excel Export

 The application is developed in a TDD way to ensure that our code is reliable

 ## Features implemented already
 - Blogging (50%) - Missing views and policies (user dependent)
-- User (50%) management with Roles (Admin, Wholesaler, Client)
+- User management(50%)  with Roles (Admin, Wholesaler, Client)
+- Image management(50%)

 ## Features in progress
-- Image management
+- Adding images to blogs
+- Filter publish scope to blog model

 ## The architecture
 - The admin front end interface will be developed using Vue JS.